wuaho/clean-architecture/README.md

 Chapter 9 LSP: The Liskov Substitution Principle

-The LSP, can, and should, be extended go the level of architecture.
+The LSP, can, and should, be extended to the level of architecture.
 A simple violation of substitutability, can cause a system's architecture to be polluted with a significant amount of extra mechanisms.

 Chapter 10 ISP: The Interface Segregation Principle